-- the Chairman of the Board of Statutory Auditors, or a standing Statutory Auditor designated by her, participates in Remuneration Committee meetings.
+- more, the Chairman of the Committee, on behalf of the Committee itself, may invite other persons, including other members of the Board of Directors or the Company structure, to attend the meetings in relation to individual items on the agenda.
+In adopting the new Code, the Board planned to align the Regulations of the Control and Risk Committee to provide that all members of the Board of Statutory Auditors can attend the meetings of the Committee, regardless of their designation by the Chairman of the aforementioned body (Recommendation 37); - → the Chairman of the Board of Statutory Auditors, or a standing Statutory Auditor designated by her, participates in Remuneration Committee meetings.
 Other Statutory Auditors may also attend meetings.
 The Chairman of the Board of Directors and the CEO may attend at the invitation of the Chairman of the Committee, on behalf of the Committee itself.
-The Chairman of the Committee, on behalf of the Committee itself.
-The Chairman of the Board of Directors, to attend the meeting to provide information and opinions based on their expertise on specific items on the agenda.
+The Chairman of the Committee, on behalf of the Committee itself, may also invite Company managers or other persons, including other members of the Board of Directors, to attend the meeting to provide information and opinions based on their expertise on specific items on the agenda.
 No Director and, more specifically, no Director with delegated powers may take part in meetings of the Committee during which Board proposals regarding his remuneration are being discussed, unless the proposals regard all members of the Board Committees.
 They also remain subject to the rules on the composition of the Committee where the Committee is called upon to perform the tasks required under the procedure for transactions with related parties adopted by the Company; - → the Chairman of the Board of Statutory Auditors, or a Statutory Auditor designated by the former, for matters within the competence of the Board of Statutory Auditors, may participate in Nomination Committee meetings.
-The Chairman of the Board of Directors and the CEO may attend the meetings as well as other persons, including other Directors or members of the Company structure, who, at the invitation of the Chairman of the Committee, on behalf of the Committee itself, are called to provide information and opinions based on their expertise on specific items in the agenda; - → the Chairman of the Board of Directors and the CEO may attend Sustainability and Scenarios Committee meetings; the Chairman of Board of Statutory Auditors - or a Statutory Auditor designated by the former - may also attend the meetings.
+The Chairman of the Board of Directors and the CEO may attend the meetings as well as other persons, including other Directors or members of the Company structure, who, at the invitation of the Chairman of the Committee, on behalf of the Committee itself, are called to provide information and opinions based on their expertise on specific items in the agenda; - → the Chairman of the Board of Directors and the CEO may attend Sustainability and Scenarios Committee meetings; the Chairman of Board of Statutory Auditors or a Statutory Auditor designated by the former may also attend the meetings.
 Other persons, including other Directors or members of the Company structure, at the invitation of the Chairman on behalf of the Committee, may also attend Sustainability and Scenarios Committee meetings with regard to the specific items in the agenda.